 Parasites are easily treatable with a spot-treatment or injection.
 They are not typically deadly or serious, but they can be extremely annoying for the rabbit.

-Holland Lops must be six months old or older before they can breed.
-If a doe reaches the age of two before breeding, it is generally recommended not to breed her.
+Holland Lops must be 6 months old or older before they can breed.
+If a doe reaches the age of 2 before breeding, it is generally recommended not to breed her.
 The rabbits’ hips continue to fuse as they age, and her hips may be too fused to prevent complications.

 Rabbits can breed at any time.
 However, spring and autumn are best, as the weather is decently mild.
 You will need to ensure that you can be present during the labor and will be home for at least the first two months after the kits are born.

 Before breeding, both the doe and the buck should undergo a health check.
 This is particularly important with the female, but you don’t want the male transmitting any diseases.

 To find out if a rabbit is pregnant, you should have your exotic vet perform a pregnancy diagnosis on your rabbit.
 This can be done around day 10-14 after the breeding.
 You can also tell by weight, assuming you knew how much the rabbit weighed before getting pregnant.
 By day 14, the doe should have gained several ounces if she is pregnant.